Multi-messenger soft-field spectroscopy of molecular electronics at interfaces

 - Laser-induced electron diffraction

-However, it also presents intrinsic limitations, including:
+However, it also presents intrinsic limitations such as:

 - High peak intensities